What is it that you DO to get ahead in life?

 You work very hard and achieve lots.
 You’re the executive type that excels at taking risks.
 Your impossible is probably having a harmonious balance between family, work, and play.
 To continue succeeding in your career, you believe you need that unapologetic, all-or-nothing focus that got you here.
 But it’s this way of being that makes balance impossible.
-So as long as you choose it, you’ll never achieve a easy flow between family, play and work.
+So as long as you choose it, you’ll never achieve an easy flow between family, play and work.

 Tell me something I don’t know.

-“If I only had more support from my spouse.”
+“If only I had more support from my spouse.”

-“If I only had more money to invest.”
+“If only I had more money to invest.”

-“If I only had more time.”
+“If only I had more time.”

 While addressing these things could help, it won’t SOLVE the underlying issue.

 Your winning strategy produces the possible only.

 The possible is deemed possible because of your winning strategy.
 But as there is a realm of possible, there’s the realm of impossible.
 Continuing to deploy your winning strategy to succeed further defines and strengthens the boundary of the impossible.
 So as long as you continue to rely on your winning strategy to succeed, you’ll never break through.

 Most of the challenge is recognizing that your “best” ability could be keeping you from realizing your biggest desires.
 So look within, question that coveted part of you and ask what the impact of constantly relying on your winning strategy really is.
 When you find yourself playing it out believing it’s getting you ahead, see if you can determine the cost.